Stone House

 "After idling at a stop for a few minutes, the silence of the desert suddenly bites back.
 There is nothing out here, and I don't say this about a lot of places!
 Whatever Stonehouse was, or more importantly, wherever its marker might be now, would welcome back at any time.
-Not sure who to inquire on this." -- Journal Entry, August 2009
+Not sure who to inquire on this." -- August 2009

 Original Date Visited: 8/14/09